acasaccia/mgd-cpp-watercalc/Readme.txt

-As a design choice I slightly changed input file format adding the number of rows and columns on top, so that I don't have to check for endlines while parsing and error detecting is much easier.
+As a design choice I slightly changed input file format adding the number of rows and columns on top.
+I can reserve the whole size of the std::vector beforehand and parsing and error checking is also simplified.

-expected input file format:
+Expected input file format:
 rows columns
 element(0,0)	...		element(0,columns)
 ...				...		...